bobwallis/Blueline/README.md

 [Gulp][4] is used to build front-end assets.
 Install [Node][5] and then install Gulp globally.
 Run `npm install` to do a first installation of all the build dependencies.

+Blueline uses Doctrine for all database reads, but the data import scripts only work with PostgreSQL.

+I use nginx as my web server, but there is no particular requirement for this.
+Both the currently supported PHP versions will work fine (5.6 and 7).

-If you want the PNG image generation part to work, you'll need to install [PhantomJS][6].
+If you want the PNG image generation part to work, you'll need to install [PhantomJS][6] and make the `phantomjs` binary available in your `$PATH`.

 2) Checking your System Configuration